 The Risk Management Committee comprises of Mr. S. N. Subrahmanyan Dr. Keshab Panda andMr.
 P. Ramakrishnan.
 Mr. S. N. Subrahmanyan is the Chairman of the Committee.

-A detailed note on risk management is given under financial review section of theManagement Discussion and Analysis on pages 98 and 99 of this Annual Report.
+A detailed note on risk management and the internal controls with reference to thefinancial statement is given under the financial review section of the ManagementDiscussion and

 Corporate Social Responsibility

 The Corporate Social Responsibility (CSR) Committee comprises of Mr. Arjun Gupta Mr.Sudip Banerjee and Dr. Keshab Panda as its Members.
 Mr. Arjun Gupta is the Chairman of theCommittee.